vmware-tanzu/velero/docs/hooks.md

 ### Specifying Hooks in the Backup Spec

-Please see the documentation on the [Backup API Type][1] for how to specify hooks in the Backup spec.
+See the documentation on the [Backup API Type][1] for how to specify hooks in the Backup spec.

 [1]: api-types/backup.md